tango-controls/tango-doc/source/administration/services/hdbpp/hdbpp-es-interface.rst

     libhdb++mysql and libhdb++cassandra are just implementations of the classes defined in libhdb++ library.
     The user can decide which implementation to use by specifying this LibConfiguration -> libname device property config parameter.

-    The device dynamically laods the configured library configured (using dlopen()) during the device initialization.
+    The device dynamically loads the configured library configured (using dlopen()) during the device initialization.
     See :ref:`database-interface` section for more information.